-The United Kingdom has announced relaxed requirements for British dual nationals under the Electronic Travel Authorisation (ETA) scheme in two forms.
+The United Kingdom has announced the following relaxed rules for British dual nationals under the Electronic Travel Authorisation (ETA) scheme:

 - First, dual British citizens, who would regularly be expected to present either a valid British passport or Certificate of Entitlement (CoE) for travel to the United Kingdom to demonstrate exemption from the ETA program, are temporarily allowed – subject to the air carrier’s discretion – to instead present an expired UK passport (issued 1989 or later) along with a valid non-visa national third country passport.
 Biographic details and appearances must match.